Free delivery to a pickup point for orders over €50

 SoybeansYes (profile covering adult EAA requirements; certain sulfur-containing amino acids may be limiting depending on the reference standard)Good to very good (protein quality scores close to 1.0 for isolates/concentrates)Complete profile and quality similar to certain animal proteins, good amounts of BCAAs, with particular emphasis on arginine, glutamine, and glycine.

-PeasPartiel seul (tous les EAA présents mais AA soufrés et tryptophane limitants, score <1,0)High for isolates/concentrates (high true fecal digestibility, intermediate PDCAAS)Good BCAA profile and generally satisfactory digestibility; allergic reactions and cross-allergies have been observed.
+PeasPartiel (tous les EAA présents mais AA soufrés et tryptophane limitants, score <1,0)High for isolates/concentrates (high true fecal digestibility, intermediate PDCAAS)Good BCAA profile and generally satisfactory digestibility; allergic reactions and cross-allergies have sometimes been observed.

 RiceNo (lysine clearly limiting, average quality score)Good (good digestibility, especially for certain processed forms)Vegetable protein that is often well tolerated, frequently used in products intended for sensitive individuals (milk-free, gluten-free, etc.), low allergenic potential compared to other sources.